pfsense/docs/source/ids-ips/snort-ip-list-mgmt.rst

 .. image:: /_static/ids-ips/snortiplists.png

 To upload an IP list file to the firewall, click the
-|import_alias| icon to open the file upload dialog as shown
+|fa-upload| icon to open the file upload dialog as shown
 below.
 Browse to the file on the local machine using the **BROWSE** button, then click the **UPLOAD** button to upload the file to the firewall for use by the IP Reputation preprocessor in Snort.